Tenova Advanced Technologies (TAT) employs the Sensoil Vadose Zone Monitoring System (VMS) for heap leach applications.

 Real time monitoring of the heap’s hydraulic and chemical properties can therefore lead to significant savings in important and often scarce resources such as water (especially relevant in arid regions) and chemical inputs, as well as increasing overall mineral extraction efficiency.

-More than 70 monitoring devices with a depth of more than 60 meters have been successfully implemented in various hydrological applications, including dams.
+More than 70 monitoring devices with a depth of more than 60 meters have been successfully implemented in various hydrological applications.
 The systems have been installed in Spain, USA, Israel, South Africa and Namibia.